Regine Tugade Watson of Guam #1

 2 Fil-Heritage Athletes representing Guam in the 2016 Olympics

 With the ultimate deadline of the IAAF and IOC being July 11 for Rio.
 Marestella Torres (6.60m needs 6.70m) women’s long jump, Ernest Obiena (5.55m needs 5.70m) Men’s Pole Vault, and Kayla Richardson (23.68 needs 23.20) women’s 200m are still aiming for the standard.

-Its small neighbor Guam a US Dependency which population involves a large majority Filipino population will field two wild cards.
+Its small neighbor Guam, a US Dependency with a large Filipino population, will field two wild cards.

 These two athletes both have Filipino blood.
 The Philippines may not have a women sprinter qualified yet.
 But there will be a women sprinter with Filipino blood running.
 Regine